Automation Testing Guide

 After a while, this process becomes tedious and repetitive.
 However, the benefit is that the human mind can draw insights from a test that test automation could miss.

-Unit tests represent the biggest percentage of the strategy and should be completed first.
+Unit tests represent the biggest percentage of a testing strategy and should be completed first.
 UI tests represent the smallest percentage of the strategy and should be completed last.
 Following this model helps agile teams prioritize testing tactics and provide rapid feedback on application function.

 There are variations of this pyramid, but it often looks like this: